aws/aws-lc/BUILDING.md

 policy value names algorithms AWS-LC does not have, such as X448 and the FFDHE groups, and the corresponding setters reject a whole list on the first name they do not recognize; without narrowing, the directive would have no effect at all.
+The OpenSSL group-list modifiers are honored: `*` and `?` are stripped, since AWS-LC selects its own key shares, and `-` drops the group it prefixes.
 Because these setters replace AWS-LC's defaults rather than intersect with them, a policy that does not name AWS-LC's post-quantum groups and signature algorithms removes them.